Simplified Google Ads Conversions for Accurate Tracking

 FAQs

-What is the change to Google Ads enhanced conversions?
+What is changing with Google Ads enhanced conversions?

-By June 2026, Google Ads will accept data from website tags, Data Manager, and API connections to improve conversion accuracy and bidding performance.
+The article says that by June 2026, Google Ads will allow user-provided data from website tags, Data Manager, and API connections.
+This combined approach is intended to improve conversion accuracy and bidding performance.

 Comments